open/close all folders

 - Talia at the book's climax: after spending most of the book in a spiraling descent of self-doubt over the ethical uses of her gift of Empathy, she weaponizes it to give an incredibly, exquisitely, appropriate punishment to a man who abused, raped and killed his stepdaughter/s.

 - While she's stuck in the northern forest, Talia's Gift is about to break out of control, and the forest is about to strike.
 Rolan silently challenges the forest as if to say, "Don't you dare."
 At the same time, Talia regains control of her Gift, and whatever was about to attack vanishes in surprise.
+What was about to attack?
+The spirit of Yfandes, a legendary Companion bound to the forest along with her Herald.

 - Talia, simply for surviving Ancar and Hulda's torture long enough to be sure that Rolan got to the Queen with the vital intelligence, then planning ahead for and retaining enough willpower to kill herself, to both spare herself more pain and as a final psychological 'fuck you' to Ancar and Hulda, to deny them them triumph of having killed her.
 To clarify: she willingly endures a full day of torture after being gang-raped and while suffering PTSD from not only watching one of her best friends die but Empathetically experiencing the slaughter of dozens.
 At the end of that day it's clear to Ancar and Hulda that now matter how she's suffered, she hasn't broken.